digitalpalitools/voice-recorder/README.md

 ## Commands

-The commands must be called from a voice channel.

 |                   Command                   |                                      Description                                              |
 |:--------------------------------------------|:----------------------------------------------------------------------------------------------|
 | `!record`                                   | Start recording the current channel.
 This command must be called from a voice channel.                |